pandas-dev/pandas/doc/source/user_guide/groupby.rst

-Suppose you want to use the ``resample()`` method to get a daily frequency in each group of your dataframe and wish to complete the missing values with the ``ffill()`` method.
+Suppose you want to use the ``resample()`` method to get a daily frequency in each group of your dataframe, and wish to complete the missing values with the ``ffill()`` method.

 .. ipython:: python